FOTI is a think tank dedicated to building a prosperous and fair European future that harnesses the power of technology.

 Tobias B. Bacherle is FOTI’s Germany Senior Lead.

 From 2021 to 2025 he served as a Member of the German Bundestag, where he was the coordinator of his parliamentary group in the Committee on Digital Affairs and a member of the Foreign Affairs Committee.
 He focused on European digital sovereignty, AI and data governance, and the geopolitical implications of technology policy.
-Before his time in parliament, he worked for a MEP, a state legislator and as a freelance campaigner and graphic designer.
-He’s rounding up his federal in depth knowledge with his background in local politics, being councillor to his hometown from 2014 to 2022.

 Taylor